Karnak

 Destinations

-Depending on the associated protocol, two types of destinations can be created: DICOM Destinations or STOW Destinations protocol.
+Depending on the protocol used, two types of destinations can be created:

 DICOM Destination